USGIF Academic Advisory Board

 David leads the Education Team within Industry Solutions, a unit of Esri’s Marketing Division.
 The team promotes and supports GIS use and spatial thinking in higher education, primary and secondary education, and museums and libraries worldwide.
 Prior to joining Esri in 2011, David founded and led the Penn State Online certificate and master’s degree programs in GIS.
 He was lead editor of the GIS&T Body of Knowledge and the U.S. Department of Labor’s Geospatial Technology Competency Model.
 From 1998-2003 David helped define the criteria by which “GIS Professional” certification has been awarded to over 5,000 individuals, and is a past-president of the GIS Certification Institute.
 His interests include geospatial workforce development, learning design, e-learning, and professional ethics.
 He continues to lead workshops in responsible scholarship and professional practice for Penn State Online.

-COL Steven D. Fleming
+Col. Steven D. Fleming

-COL Fleming is an Academy Professor in the Department of Geography and Environmental Engineering at the United States Military Academy, West Point, New York.
+COL Fleming previously served as an Academy Professor in the Department of Geography and Environmental Engineering at the United States Military Academy, West Point, New York.
 Prior to arriving at West Point, he was an air defense artillery (ADA) officer with command and staff experience in short-range air defense operations at the battalion, brigade and division levels.
 Academically, COL Fleming specializes in geospatial information sciences with research focused on large-scale mapping of coastal regions, terrestrial image data collection and applications of new geospatial technologies for homeland security and military operations.
 He has taught Physical Geography, Remote Sensing, Cartography, Photogrammetry, Surveying, Advanced Topics in Geography and Military Geospatial Operations.

 University of Southern California